TechnologyExpert/campaign-website/about.md

 <p>
-  With a background in the military, public policy, urban planning, entrepreneurship, and civic technology, Isaac has dedicated the majority of this career to building a meaningful relationship with government.
+  With a background in the military, public policy, urban planning, entrepreneurship, and civic technology, Isaac has dedicated the majority of his career to building a meaningful relationship with government.
 </p>
 <p>
-  Isaac’s vision is to improve the average citizen’s relationship with local government by improving the design of our physical, digital, and legal environments.
+  Isaac’s vision is to improve the average citizen’s relationship with local government by improving the design of our physical, digital, and civic infrastructure.
 </p>
 <br />